Business Policies and Procedures Manual

 • Employee’s immediate supervisor

-Evaluations are available for review by the employee or his/her designee, the current supervisor and upper levels of supervision.
-Personnel files, including the evaluation forms, are available for review by a supervisor who may be considering the employee for promotion, transfer, lateral movement, voluntary demotion, layoff, or reassignment.
+Evaluations are available for review by the employee or their designee, the current supervisor, and upper levels of supervision.
+Personnel files, including the evaluation forms, are available for review by a supervisor or other administrator who may be considering the employee for promotion, transfer, lateral movement, voluntary demotion, layoff, or reassignment.
+See BPPM 90.07 for more information.

 Prior to viewing a personnel file, the requester must present a photo ID and verification of the reason for the access (if the requester is not the employee).